frcdesign/FRCDesign.org/docs/design-guide/stage1/1A-onshapeFundamentals.md

 Now lets practice!
 Make a copy of the [Stage 1A Exercises Document](https://cad.onshape.com/documents/812b2974ed32b9c89e8f1e25/w/747e47444b6c685bd0bee334/e/58894354f0152cd6485fe45e?renderMode=0&uiState=663d81b7afce5246f0309e28).
 For each exercise, the final reference is available to you.
 Solutions are available [here](https://cad.onshape.com/documents/1bdaed8e23446ffe70a851a4/w/37cd1a4984497b01d74e4c41/e/fd6796321fb9611305e5ff7d?renderMode=0&uiState=663d81d5d060d67d3cd48855).

 ### Exercise 1: Simple Box Tube
+In FRC, robot structures are typically constructed out of aluminum box tubing, similar to wood beams for a house.
+Aluminum box tubing is commonly found in 2"x1", 1"x1", and 2"x2" sizes with 1/8" (thickwall) or 1/16" (thinwall) wall thicknesses.
+Box tubing is typically referred to by its size, eg: 2x1, 1x1, and 2x2 (Spoken as "two-by-one", "one-by-one", and "two-by-two").
+For the rest of the design-guide, we will use this notation when referring to box tube.

-For exercise 1, you will be modeling a 2"x1" box tube with some holes in it.
-Here's an example of an aluminum box tube on a robot:
+Here's an example of an aluminum box tube structure on a robot:

 <center><img src="\img\design-guide\stage1a\tube.webp" width="45%"> </center>
-<center> *Example of a box tube.* </center>
+<center> *Example of a 2x1 box tube.* </center>

+For exercise 1, you will be modeling a simple 2x1 with some holes in it.
 For this exercise, do not use any Featurescripts.

 <center>**Exercise 1 Instruction Slides**</center>
 <!-- Slideshow container -->